Table of contents

 In prioritizing customer retention, don’t forget the superstars making the engines work behind the scenes: your support agents and customer success representatives.

-Empower your team to do their best work by equipping them with the right customer service platform, optimizing their workflows, and supporting their well-being.
+Empower your team to do their best work by equipping them with the right customer service software, optimizing their workflows, and supporting their well-being.
 Meet with frontline agents regularly, figure out ways to keep them motivated, and encourage a healthy work-life balance.

 In return, they’ll bring their A-game to work and treat customers right.
 And while they may not be able to retain every single customer that’s at risk of churning, happy agents play a key role in lowering churn rates and driving loyalty.